 Whether you own a small startup or a million-dollar enterprise, security breaches are a potential threat that should not be overlooked.
-It is critical to safeguarding your business from disruptions due to security violations.
+It is critical to safeguard your business from disruptions due to security violations.
 Most small business owners tend to relax their data protection efforts, but that right there is a vulnerability that cybercriminals are waiting to exploit.
 Protect your customer’s information from security breaches.

 The importance of data protection

 Any leakage of client’s information, whether intentional or accidental, may damage the reputation of your business and cost you time and money.
 Protecting customer information should, therefore, go without saying.

-Here are some examples of customer information your business needs to protect.
+Here are some examples of customer information your business needs to protect from security breaches.

 Ensure that you protect all account data for your customers.
 Such information may include social security numbers, names, residence, and credit cards.
 These kinds of documents can easily be used to identify customers or employee, and you do not want them to fall in the wrong hands.

 If you are offering health services, then you are charged with ensuring that all patient information is kept confidential.
 Remember, breach of patients privacy is punishable by law.